dkitley1975/movie-quiz/README.md

 ### Features Left to Implement

 - Styling the 'Select' button for the level difficulty.
 Although I have removed the default IOS styling, I hoped to also center the text within the button.
 The button looks perfect on all the browsers tested apart from Safari on the desktop and IOS mobile devices, where the text is left aligned with some left padding.
 This is acceptable but not in keeping with the buttons below.
+The width was later amended to auto fit and this has fixed the placeholder text but the selections are still out slightly.

 ## Testing
 - **Screen height** During My testing procedures, It was noted the the design and size of the game play did not display correctly on mobile devices when rotated.
 To avoid restyling the screen every time the mobile device is rotated to landscape a message displays when the screen height is less than a height of 450px.
 This feature is documented [here](#insufficient-height-message).